knpuniversity/symfony/knpu/ep6-security/encoding-user-password.md

 # Doctrine Listener: Encode the User's Password

-In `AppBundle`, create a new directory called `Doctrine` and a new class there called `HashPasswordListener`.
+In `AppBundle`, create a new directory called `Doctrine` and a new class called `HashPasswordListener`.
 If this is your first Doctrine listener, welcome!
 They're pretty friendly.
 Here's the idea: we'll create a function that Doctrine will call whenever *any* entity is inserted or updated.
-That'll allow us to do some work before that happens.
+That'll let us to do some work before that happens.

 Implement an `EventSubscriber` interface and then use Command+N or the Code->Generate menu, select "Implement Methods" and choose the one method: `getSubscribedEvents()`.

-In here, return an array with `prePersist` and `preUpdate`: these are two event names that are available with Symfony. `prePersist` is called right before an entity is originally *inserted*. `preUpdate` is called right before an entity is updated.
+In here, return an array with `prePersist` and `preUpdate`: these are two event names that Doctrine makes available. `prePersist` is called right before an entity is originally *inserted*. `preUpdate` is called right before an entity is updated.

-Next, add `public function prePersist`.
+Next, add `public function prePersist()`.
 When Doctrine calls this, it will pass you an object called `LifecycleEventArgs`, from the ORM namespace.

 This method will be called before *any* entity is inserted.
 How do we know *what* entity is being saved?
-Wit h`$entity = $args->getEntity()`.
+With `$entity = $args->getEntity()`.
 Now, if this is *not* and `instanceof User`, just return and do nothing.

 ## Encoding the Password

+Now, on to encoding that password.

 Symfony comes with a built-in service that's really good at encoding passwords.
-It's called `security.password_encoder` and if you look it up on `debug:container`, its class is `UserPasswordEncoder`.
+It's called `security.password_encoder` and if you looked it up on `debug:container`, its class is `UserPasswordEncoder`.
 We'll need that, so add an `__construct()` function and type-hint a single argument with `UserPasswordEncoder $passwordEncoder`.
-I'll hit option+enter and select "Initialize Fields" to save me a little time.
-In a second, we'll worry about registering this as a service.
+I'll hit option+enter and select "Initialize Fields" to save me some time.
+In a minute, we'll register this as a service.

-Down below, add `$encoded = $this->passwordEncoder->encodePassword()` and pass it the User - which is `$entity` - and the plain pass word: `$entity->getPlainPassword()`.
+Down below, add `$encoded = $this->passwordEncoder->encodePassword()` and pass it the User - which is `$entity` - and the plain-text password: `$entity->getPlainPassword()`.

-Finish it with `$entity->setPassowrd($encoded)`.
+Finish it with `$entity->setPassword($encoded)`.

-That's it: we're encoded!
+That's it: we are encoded!

 ## Encoding on Update

-Hey, let's also handle update!
+So now also handle update, in case a User's password is changed!
 The two lines that actually do the encoding can be re-used, so let's refactor those into a private method.
 To shortcut that, highlight them, press Command+T - or go to the "Refactor->Refactor this" menu - and select "Method".
 Call it `encodePassword()` with one argument that's a `User` object.

 Super nice!

 Now that we have that, copy `prePersist`, paste it, and call it `preUpdate`.
 You might *think* that these methods would be identical... but not quite.
-Due to a quirk in Doctrine, you have to tell it about your updated field for things to work here.
+Due to a quirk in Doctrine, you have to tell it that you just updated the password field, or it won't save.

 The way you do this is a little nuts, and not that important: so I'll paste it in.